 Always listen out for flash flood warnings, most prevalent in winter and spring as snow begins to melt; these are no joke and you should always use caution and avoid hiking in canyons when flooding is predicted.

 Riverside Walk (easy)

-You will have the chance to skip a few stones, look up at the mammoth rocks that make Zion the beauty she is and see a lot of people in water pants and water shoes who just came back from hiking the Narrows.
+This is a great place to skip a few stones, look up at the mammoth rocks that make Zion the beauty she is and see a lot of people in water pants and water shoes who just came back from hiking the Narrows.